 Custom StyleBooks are your own StyleBooks that you can write and import to NetScaler MAS, and create configurations you can deploy on your NetScaler instances.

 Both default and custom StyleBooks can be either public or private.

-StyleBooks from which you can create configuration packs to be deployed on the NetScaler instances can be categorized as public StyleBooks.
-That is, they are all available for your direct usage to create configurations.
+StyleBooks from which you can create configurations using NetScaler MAS GUI are categorized as public StyleBooks.
+That is, they are all available for your direct usage to create configurations from the GUI.

 But, some StyleBooks are used as building blocks for other StyleBooks.
-These building blocks are the built-in StyleBooks that the default StyleBooks are composed of.
+Some StyleBooks can only be used from the API (not from the GUI) to create configurations.
 Such StyleBooks are called private StyleBooks.
-Though they are not directly used to create configuration packs on the instances, you might want to display these StyleBooks on the NetScaler MAS.
-To mark a StyleBook as private, you can use the private attribute to prevent a StyleBook from being listed on the NetScaler MAS.
+Though they might not directly be used to create configuration packs on the instances, you might want to display these StyleBooks on the NetScaler MAS.
+To mark a StyleBook as private, you will need to set the private attribute in the StyleBook definition as shown below.

 The number of StyleBooks - both default and private are increasing in NetScaler MAS.
 You might want to search for the particular StyleBook that you want to access.
 You might also want to view both types of StyleBooks separately.

 In NetScaler MAS when you navigate to Applications > StyleBooks, you can view a list of StyleBooks that are present in the system.

 A default public StyleBook has the following icon on its panel:

 Whereas, a default private StyleBook has an icon that declares it as a private StyleBook: